razeh/gcode-boxes/README.md

 ### GCode Boxes

-A python script that generates carving instructions for half bind dovetails.
+A python script that generates carving instructions for half blind dovetails.

 The expectation is that you have a CNC router where you can mount one